http://www.washingtonpost.com/wp-dyn/content/video/2006/04/04/VI2006040401159.html?referrer=emaillink

 Exhibit Highlights Stolen Paintings

-Five prized paintings stolen from a Jewish Austrian family by Nazis during
+Five prized paintings stolen from a Jewish Austrian family by Nazis

 World War II will soon be on public display.